 In addition, the Cachoeira Project is subject to a 4.0% net smelter return royalty payable to third parties by the Company's subsidiary on future production.
 If production is not achieved at the Cachoeira Project by October 3, 2014, a US\$300,000 per year payment in lieu of the royalty will be payable to the third parties until such time as production is achieved at the Cachoeira Project.
+Subsequent to August 31, 2014, the aforementioned payment remains outstanding to certain parties in lieu of the royalty respecting the Cachoeira Project.
+The Company is currently negotiating with the parties to defer the payment until all permits and licenses have been received and production is achieved.
+While the royalty holders previously granted similar extensions to the prior operator, there can be no assurance that the Company will be able to obtain the same on acceptable terms or at all, and, in such event, the payment in lieu of royalty will be payable in addition to other budgeted amounts for the project.

-(An exploration stage company) Notes to Condensed Consolidated Interim Financial Statements (Unaudited, expressed in Canadian dollars unless otherwise stated) May 31, 2014 and 2013
+(An exploration stage company) Notes to Condensed Consolidated Interim Financial Statements (Unaudited, expressed in Canadian dollars unless otherwise stated) August 31, 2014 and 2013